Restream/reindexer/replication.md

 - `role`  Replication role.
 May be on of
    - `none` - replication is disabled
-   - `follower` - replication as fllower
+   - `follower` - replication as follower
    - `leader` - replication as leader
 - `sync_threads` - Number of replication thread
 - `syncs_per_thread` - Max number of concurrent force/wal-syncs per each replicatio thread